lcamichigan/cross-and-crescent/README.md

 ## Usage

-You can use the cross-and-crescent package in a TeX document like this:
+You can use the cross-and-crescent package in a LaTeX document like this:

 ```tex
 \documentclass{article}